massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 <a name="heading-label"></a>
 ## Heading label

-### ➤➤ Is the label generic like “Contacts” and “Downloads”?
+### ➤➤ Is the label generic like “Contacts” or “Downloads”?

 🤔 "The label text of/for/about WHAT?"
 If you don't see the answer for the question, context info is necessary.